sander-ali/chat_with_research_paper/README.md

 In order to run this code locally, you will need an API key from Google Gemini that can be obtained by visiting and signing up at the link (here)[https://aistudio.google.com/app/apikey]

+For using the code locally, install the following packages.

+- Streamlit
+- pypdf
+- google-generativeai

+Once installed, you can run the code locally by running the following command:

+streamlit run test.py

 Snapshots of some of the results obtained with the code is attached herewith.

 ![image](https://github.com/user-attachments/assets/64228046-8c18-40b7-a4ac-bc8ed50071e4)